-Important: strumming patterns are not present in some tabs, but we work on gradually adding them.
+Note: Strumming patterns are not present in all tabs but we are gradually adding them.

-Here are the symbols you can see in these patterns:
+Here are the symbols you can see in the strumming patterns:

-- ↑ and ↓ - the most basic component of a strumming pattern are the arrows showing the direction of your hand's movement.
-But simple up-and down-strokes can be marked with additional symbols.
+- ↑ and ↓ — are the most basic components of a strumming pattern — they are arrows showing the direction of your hand's movement.
+But simple up-and-down-strokes can be marked with additional symbols.

 - Little X above the arrow means that it's muted.